-- 1. Why do you request to run your projects on three different platforms?
-First we note that the work proposed on the RTX "gamer"-GPU nodes can equally be performed on the KNLs (or SKX) nodes, as noted in the text; the reason for requesting these nodes was simply to note that this part of the calculation involved minimal global sums and therefore would be suitable for gamer-type cards.
+- 1. Why do you request to run your projects on three different platforms? - First we note that the work proposed on the RTX "gamer"-GPU nodes can equally be performed on the KNLs (or SKX) nodes, as noted in the text; the reason for requesting these nodes was simply to note that this part of the calculation involved minimal global sums and therefore would be suitable for gamer-type cards.
 As regards the SKX vs KNL, the rest of the calculation can indeed use either resource, and indeed for the corrs in Tables 2 and 3, the SKX is probably somewhat more efficient in their respective core-hours, by a factor of at least 2. - 2.
 You have 4 lattice ensembles to estimate the volume and discretization corrections.
-How do you asses the higher twist effect in $1/P_z$?
+How do you assess the higher twist effect in $1/P_z$ ?
 How many hadron momenta will you use?
 How large are they?

-The basic input to lattice calculations in the pseudo-PDF approach is the same as that of the quasi-PDF approach, namely a quark- and anti-quark connected by a Wilson line U(z,0):
+The basic input to lattice calculations in the pseudo-PDF approach is the same as that of the quasi-PDF approach, namely a quark- and anti-quark connected by a Wilson line U(z, 0):

 $$M^{\alpha}(p,z) = \langle p \mid \bar{\psi}(z)\gamma^{\alpha}U(z;0)\psi(0) \mid p \rangle$$ where z is the separation, which in a lattice calculation we take to be along the z axis, and p is the momentum of the hadron.
 The difference lies in the treatment of the ultra-violet divergences, and, importantly for the question posed above, in how the matrix elements computed on the lattice are related to the PDF.
-In the pseudo-PDF approach, the data is expressed in terms of two Lorentz invariants, namely the z^2 and the $\nu = p \cdot z$, the Ioffe time generalized to spatial separations, or pseudo Ioffe time.
-The former provides a short-distance scale, and higher-twist effects are expressed as terms of $\mathcal{O}(z^2\Lambda^2)$, not $\mathcal{O}(1/p_z)$ which is manifestly not Lorentz invariant.

-The resulting lattice calculation yields the Ioffe-time distribution $Q(\nu)$ that is the Fourier transform of the PDF f(x), viz where details of the matching to a scale μ are suppressed.
+In the pseudo-PDF approach, the data are expressed in terms of two Lorentz invariants, namely the $z^2$ and the $\nu = p \cdot z$ , the Ioffe time generalized to spatial separations, or pseudo Ioffe time.
+The former provides a short-distance scale, and higher-twist effects are expressed as terms of $\mathcal{O}(z^2\Lambda^2)$ , not $\mathcal{O}(\Lambda^2/p_z^2)$ which is manifestly not Lorentz invariant.
+The Good Lattice Cross Section (LCS) approach is likewise expressed in terms of the Lorentz invariants $\nu$ and $z^2$ , with once again $z^2$ providing a short-distance scale and higher-twist contributions manifest in a like manner.
+Note it is the requirement that z be short distance that drives the need for fine lattice spacings.
+The resulting lattice calculation yields the Ioffe-time distribution $Q(\nu)$ that is the Fourier transform of the PDF f(x), viz where details of the matching to a scale $\mu$ are suppressed.
 The need for high momenta, and indeed fine graining of the momenta, is now clear: it is needed to address the inverse problem represented by the above, and is not a measure of higher-twist effects.
 We discuss this further in response to question (4) below.
-As regards the momenta that we will use in our calculation, the use of boosted distillation suggests we will be able to reach $ap_z=(0,0,\frac{2\pi.6}{L})$ where L is the spatial extent, as indicated in Figure 4.
+As regards the momenta that we will use in our calculation, the use of boosted distillation suggests we will be able to reach $ap_z = (0, 0, \frac{2\pi.6}{L})$ where L is the spatial extent, as indicated in Figure 4.